-Summary of assessment test Where this was observed in the WRP package Justification Assessment outcome that protect PEW compared to package Schedule B WRP ss.
-4.1.1, 4.1.2 Schedule A: Murray- Darling Basin Porous Rock WSP 2020; cls 16, 17; Pt 6, Div 1; Pt 8 Schedule B refers to WRP s.
+Summary of assessment test Where this was observed in the WRP package Justification Assessment outcome There have been changes to rules thatTrueprotect PEW compared to those inplace under State water managementlaw on 23/11/2012law Schedule B WRP ss.
+4.1.1, 4.1.2 Schedule B refers to WRP s.
 4.1.2 as addressing s.
 10.28 of the Basin Plan.
 Supporting information in s.
-4.1.1 explains how PEW has been identified by NSW in the WRP area and the rules and arrangements relating to PEW.
+4.1.1 explains how PEW has been identified by NSW in the WRP area and the rules and ΜΕΤ The changes to PEW rules have not caused a net reduction in the protection of PEW compared to the protection under State water management law on 23/11/2012 Schedule A: Lachlan Alluvial WSP 2020, cls 16, 17; Pt 6, Div 1; Pt 8 arrangements relating to PEW.
 The supporting information in s.
-4.1.2 outlines changes to these rules that have been made since the commencement of the Basin Plan, and explains how these changes do not result in a net reduction in the protection of PEW.
+4.1.2 outlines changes to these rules that have been made since the commencement of the Basin Plan and explains how these changes do not result in a net reduction in the protection of PEW.
 Text for accreditation at s.
-4.1.2 indicates that the definition of PEW in Schedule A has been changed and that cls 16 and 17 no longer commit PEW by reference to the physical presence of water.
+4.1.2 indicates that the definition of PEW in the proposed WSP has been changed and that cls 16 and 17 no longer commit PEW by reference to the physical presence of water.
 Instead, the WSP maintains the physical presence through the provisions in Division 1 of Part 6 and Part 8 of Schedule A. The MDBA has reviewed the state water management law that was in effect on 23 November 2012 and carried out an assessment against the rules and arrangements that have been identified for the purposes of s.
 10.09(1).
-The Planned environmental water: Assessment of no net reduction (s10.28) in the level of protection report attached to this assessment describes the MDBA's assessment of the changes to the PEW MET out in s.
-10.28 of the Basin Plan.
+The Planned environmental water: Assessment of no net reduction (s10.28) in the level of protection report attached to

+Summary of assessment test Where this was observed in the WRP package Justification Assessment outcome this assessment describes the MDBA's assessment of the changes to the PEW protection arrangements in accordance with the requirements set out in s.
+10.28.
 The assessment examines how PEW was protected under the arrangements that existed in NSW law immediately prior to the commencement of the Basin Plan and determines whether any subsequent changes incorporated into the proposed WRP have resulted in a net reduction in the protection of PEW.

-The assessment is structured around a three-part test:

-- What are the changes to the level of legal protection of PEW and does the net effect of the changes in the WRP at least maintain the level of legal protection? - Is the long-term average volume of PEW maintained? - Is the net effect of the new rules at least as effective at meeting the original outcomes?
+The assessment is structured around a three-part test: What are the changes to the level of legal protection of PEW and does the net effect of the changes in the WRP at least maintain the level of legal protection?
+Is the long-term average volume of PEW maintained?
+Is the net effect of the new rules at least as effective at meeting the original outcomes?
 The assessment is based on information contained in the proposed WRP package to determine if there has been a net reduction in the protection of PEW.

-Appendix A of the Planned environmental water: Assessment of no net reduction (s10.28) in the level of protection report attached provides further detail and a textual comparison of provisions that have changed.
+Appendix A of the Section 10.28 Supplementary Assessment provides further detail and a textual comparison of provisions that have changed.
+On the basis of the MDBA's assessment and the material provided by NSW, the Authority has determined that the

-On the basis of the MDBA's assessment and the material provided by NSW, the Authority has determined that the proposed WRP ensures that there is no net reduction in the protection of PEW.
+Summary of assessment test Where this was observed in the WRP package Justification Assessment outcome proposed WRP ensures that there is no net reduction in the protection of PEW.
 The Authority is satisfied that the requirement has been met.